animesh-devs/poca-service/testing-scripts/poca-service-postman-readme.md

 1. Create a chat using the "Create Chat" request or use an existing chat
 2. Copy the `chatId` from the response
-3. In Postman, click on "New" > "WebSocket Request"
+3. In Postman, open the "POCA Service WebSocket APIs" collection
-4. Enter the WebSocket URL: `ws://localhost:8000/api/v1/chats/ws/{chatId}?token={authToken}`
+4. Select the "Chat WebSocket" request
-   - Replace `{chatId}` with the actual chat ID
-   - Replace `{authToken}` with the actual token
+5. The WebSocket URL should be: `wss://localhost:8000/api/v1/chats/ws/{chatId}?token={authToken}`
+   - The `chatId` and `authToken` variables will be automatically filled from your environment
-5. Connect to the WebSocket
+6. Connect to the WebSocket
-6. Send messages in JSON format:
+7. Send messages in JSON format:
    ```json
    {
      "content": "Hello, this is a real-time message",
      "message_type": "text"
    }
    ```
-7. All participants in the same chat room will receive the messages
+8. All participants in the same chat room will receive the messages

+> **Note**: WebSocket connections require the WSS protocol (secure WebSockets).
+The environment is configured with a `wssBaseUrl` variable that includes this protocol.

 ## Environment Variables